mmstick/cargo-deb/README.md

 ### `[package.metadata.deb.variants.$name]`

 There can be multiple variants of the metadata in one `Cargo.toml` file. `--variant=name` selects the variant to use.
 Options set in a variant override `[package.metadata.deb]` options.
+It automatically adjusts package name.

 ### Cross-compilation